Enderdead/pyLambdaFlows/docs/source/GetStarted.rst

 In order to be able to send lambda request to AWS API, you have to create an IAM role.
 This role must be named as ``LambdaBasicExecution``.
-You can follow this official guid to create your own.
+You can follow this official guide to create your own.

 https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html